ultral/ultral.github.io/it/ansible-testing-en.md

 ### Avoid global variables

 Ansible uses the global variable namespace.
-I know about workaround via [private_role_vars](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-private-role-vars), but it is not a silver bullet.
+I know about a workaround via [private_role_vars](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-private-role-vars), but it is not a silver bullet.

 Let us create two roles `role_a` & `role_b`